-Who wouldn't want to spend a week (or months) in a tin box with unshowered friends and servo snacks?
+Who wouldn't want to spend a week, or a few months, in a tin box with un-showered friends and servo snacks?

 "Don't take a map or a GPS.
 Just drive.
 That way, you'll spend more time looking out the window and less time arguing about where to go."

 "You're in a car not an open field.
 When you quietly bitch and moan about the sleeping head next you to, chances are they heard you."

 "Travel with those people, with whom your cleanliness quotient matches.
 Not with a person dirtier, not with a person tidier."

 "Roll instead of fold - you get more in your bags."

 "Plan but don't plan too much.
 By taking the time to explore what's around you, you will find things that aren't always on maps or in books."